These Are The Top Scotch Whisky-Consuming Countries In The World

 As per SWA data, the European country, which shares its eastern border with one of the world’s largest wine-producing nations, France, recorded an export volume of 48 million bottles.
 This figure was 32 percent higher than the 2020 figure but 15 percent lower than in 2019.

-From the point of view of value, Spain was in 10th place with numbers reaching GBP 118 million (RM 575 million).
-In 2020, the country’s Scotch whisky export value was GBP 109 million (RM 531 million).
+From the point of view of value, Spain was in 10th place with numbers reaching GBP 118 million.
+In 2020, the country’s Scotch whisky export value was GBP 109 million.
 This means that the 2021 value was just about 7.9 percent more than the previous year.

 Mexico